Blazemeter/CitrixPlugin/DEBUG.md

 ## Enable Write results to file on View Results Tree listener

+The View Results Tree listener by default records all operations and show it on the graphic interface.
+To share the results for debugging using a JTL file, you must previously enable to write `JMeter Text Log (JTL)` file and set the maximum possible verbosity to ensure all data needed inside the file.

+To enable JTL file saving, in the `filename` field provide the name of the xml file where the log information will be stored.

+To ensure maximum verbosity, ** make sure ** that the configuration section contains all activated options.
+Go to `Configure` and check them all.

 The default Citrix Plugin template provides a View Results Tree listener for the main playback thread group as well as one inside Citrix Recorder.

-In order to provide additional debug information, you must enable write the `JMeter Text Log (JTL)` files in their maximum verbosity and in xml format.

-In the `filename` field provide the name of the xml file where the log information will be stored.

-**Make sure** the configuration section contains all the options activated.
-Go to `Configure` and check all options.
+If your test project does not have a View Results Tree listener, you can add one in order to allow saving a JTL file for debugging purpose.

 ## Save JMeter console output in a log file